 We have only limited technology transfer agreements in place with respect to our product candidates and these existing arrangements do not extend to commercial supply.
 We acquire many key materials on a purchase order basis.
 As a result, we do not have long-term committed arrangements with respect to our product candidates and other materials.
-If we receive marketing approval for any of our product candidates, we will need to establish or have established an agreement for commercial manufacture with one or more third parties.
+If we anticipate receiving or receive marketing approval for any of our product candidates, we will need to establish or have established an agreement for commercial manufacture with one or more third parties.

-Third-party manufacturers may not be able to comply with current good manufacturing practices, or cGMP, regulations or similar regulatory requirements outside of the United States.
-Some of our molecules are highly potent and, in the absence of additional safety data, they receive a high occupational exposure band, or OEB.
+Third-party manufacturers may not be able to comply with current good manufacturing practices, or cGMP, regulations or similar regulatory requirements outside of the United States Some of our molecules are highly potent and, in the absence of additional safety data, they receive a high occupational exposure band, or OEB.
 These assigned OEBs dictate the containment and other precautions that must be taken as part of the manufacture of our product candidates and, for molecules with high OEB designations, serve to limit the number of CMOs who are qualified to manufacture our molecules.
 Our failure, or the failure of our CMOs, to comply with applicable regulations, including the ability of our CMOs to work with our highly potent materials and the safety protocols in connection therewith, could result in sanctions being imposed on us, including clinical holds, fines, injunctions, civil penalties, delays, suspension or withdrawal of approvals, license revocation, seizures or recalls of product candidates or products, operating restrictions and criminal prosecutions, any of which could significantly and adversely affect supplies of our products.

 Our product candidates and any products that we may develop may compete with other product candidates and products for access to manufacturing facilities.
 As a result, we may not obtain access to these facilities on a priority basis or at all.
-There are a limited number of manufacturers that operate under cGMP regulations and that might be capable of manufacturing for us, particularly, in some cases, given the potency of our compounds.
+There are a limited number of manufacturers that operate under cGMP regulations and that might be capable of manufacturing for us, particularly, in some cases, given the potency or OEB of our compounds.

 Any performance failure or delay in performance on the part of our existing or future manufacturers could delay clinical development or marketing authorization.
-For example, in the past, our contract drug product manufacturer had a mechanical issue arise in connection with a manufacturing step for a manufacturing run for our CFT7455 product candidate.
+For example, in the past, a CMO with whom we work had a mechanical issue arise in connection with a manufacturing step for a manufacturing run for our CFT7455 product candidate.
 While this issue did not ultimately delay the timing of submission of our IND for CFT7455, in the future, we could experience a manufacturing issue that would have a material impact on development of our product candidates and the occurrence of an event of this nature would largely be outside of our control.
 We do not currently have arrangements in place for redundant supply or a second source for drug substance or drug product.
 If our current CMOs cannot perform as agreed, we may be required to replace them.
-Although we believe that there are several potential alternative manufacturers who could manufacture our product candidates, we may incur added costs and delays in identifying and qualifying any replacement manufacturing work related to CFT7455 and CFT8634, switching vendors could result in significant additional costs of materials and significant delays to our operations and we may be constrained in the vendors we can select, particularly for compounds that have high OEB designations.
+Although we believe that there are several potential alternative manufacturers who could manufacture our product candidates, we may incur added costs and delays in identifying and qualifying any replacement manufacturers or we may not be able to reach agreement with any alternative manufacturer.
+While we have identified alternate vendors for some of the manufacturing work related to certain of our product candidates, switching vendors could result in significant additional costs of materials and significant delays to our operations and we may be constrained in the vendors we can select, particularly for compounds that have high OEB designations.